-Taylor is an M.A. student in the Department of Criminology, Law, and Society at George Mason University, and currently works as a Graduate Research Assistant at The Center for Advancing Correctional Excellence (ACE!).
+Taylor is a doctoral student in the Department of Criminology, Law, and Society at George Mason University, and works as a Graduate Research Assistant at the Center for Advancing Correctional Excellence (ACE!).
 Her research interests include corrections, victimology, social inequalities, and the intersection of health and the criminal justice system.

 Taylor currently works with Dr. Danielle S. Rudes at ACE! on a variety of projects, including one that involves developing a domestic violence/interpersonal violence risk assessment tool for adult probation officers to use that more accurately assesses the risk of recidivism.